harvesthill/reddit-wiki-archive/steroids/trenbolone.md

 ##Risks/Side Effects

-⚠️ Trenbolone is by far the most harsh and harmful anabolic in widespread use and should be kept at a minimum, if at all.
-The compound is neurotoxic, cardiotoxic, hepatotoxic, nephrotoxic and cytotoxic.
+ Trenbolone is by far the most harsh and harmful anabolic in widespread use and should be kept at a minimum, if at all.
+The compound is [neurotoxic](https://pubmed.ncbi.nlm.nih.gov/25461682/), cardiotoxic, hepatotoxic, and nephrotoxic.
 In the brain, it [precipitates amyloid plaque formation](https://www.osti.gov/biblio/22439943-trenbolone-anabolicandrogenic-steroid-well-environmental-hormone-contributes-neurodegeneration), which is a precursor to early-onset dementia and Alzheimer's disease.
-See this [long list of research results](https://www.reddit.com/r/PEDs/comments/kbnuuk/z/gfim7zs) demonstrating damaging effects across the board.
-In 90% of cases of Trenbolone use, another stack of compounds, such as Trestolone, or Primobolan with Masteron, would have worked just as well.
-The last few weeks of competition show on-stage show prep are one of the only valid instances for use.
+See this [thread](https://www.reddit.com/r/steroids/wiki/sides/trenbolone_decreased_respitory_capacity) demonstrating respiratory capacity.

 Trenbolone does not exhibit any estrogenic activity and therefore estrogenic side effects are not a concern with this compound.
 It is also resistant to the 5 alpha reductase enzyme, but this is of little comfort to a user as trenbolone is already of the most androgenic drugs in common use by steroid users.
 For this reason androgenic side effects should be expected by most users that undertake a cycle of this drug.
 Prostate enlargement and oily skin/acne are commonly reported by users.
 As well anecdotally many users have reported that trenbolone is one of, if not the, harshest compound for losing one's hair.
 If a user is genetically predisposed to male pattern baldness he may want to avoid trenbolone.